monhacks/patched-crystal/ReadMe.txt

 Pokemon Patched Crystal Beta 0.1

-This hack aims to fix all the generation 2 bugs but still retain the original gameplay and features.
+This hack aims to fix the generation 2 bugs but still retain the original gameplay and features.

 This hack is .gbc ready, just load it on an emulator and play.

 Changelog

+~~0.2~~

+Love ball works as intended

 ~~0.1~~